nousr/koi/README.md

 >
 > Next, inside your terminal run the `huggingface-cli login` command and paste a token generated from [here](https://huggingface.co/settings/tokens).
 If you don't want to repeat this step in the future you can then run `git config --global credential.helper store`. *(note: only do this on a computer you trust)*

 - **Step 3**: Run the server by typing `python server.py`
-  - If you did everything correctly you should see an adress spit out after some time (eg. 127.0.0.1:8888)
+  - If you did everything correctly you should see an address spit out after some time (eg. 127.0.0.1:8888)
 - **Step 4**: Open Krita, if you haven't already, and paste your address into the `endpoint` field of the plugin
-  - You will also need to append the actual API endpoit you are using.
+  - You will also need to append the actual API endpoint you are using.
 By default this is `/api/img2img`
   - If you are using all of the default settings your endpoint field will look something like this `http://127.0.0.1:8888/api/img2img`

 ---